 Landing pages are kind of like cars – make sure they're tuned-up properly, and you'll likely get better performance and savings out of them down the road.
 Get more mileage out of your landing page by making it easier for visitors to make a purchase, sign up for a newsletter, or do other things you want them to do on your website.

 Improving your landing page experience

 We use a combination of automated systems and human evaluation to determine landing page experience on your site.
-Your ads may show less often if they point to websites that offer a poor user experience.
+Your ads may show less often (or not at all) if they point to websites that offer a poor user experience.
 If you're trying to improve your landing page experience, it might be time to give your landing pages a tune-up.
 Try reviewing the general guidelines below to help you think of ways to improve your landing page experience and get better performance out of your landing pages down the road.

 - Relevant, useful and original content

 - Make sure your landing page is directly relevant to your ad text and keyword.